What Should You Know Before Dividing High-Asset Marital Property?

 Get Our Divorce Financial Planning Guide Today Free Download

-How Child Support Fits Into Your Financial Plan
+How Does Child Support Fit Into a High-Asset Divorce Financial Plan?

 Child support calculations depend on both parents' incomes, parenting time arrangements, and ongoing expenses like education, healthcare, and extracurriculars.
 The numbers can get complicated fast, and getting them wrong has long-term consequences.